brandonc/bootlegger/README.md

 ## Server

-A node (express) API server that downloads and transforms a Google Spreadsheet, uploading the resulting JSON documents to S3.
+A node (express) API server that downloads and transforms a Google spreadsheet, uploading the resulting JSON documents to S3.

 ## Installation (Digital Ocean + Docker)